twlv12/HOBXEY/README.md

-# Neural & Genetic Simulation
+# HOBXEY (Hybrid Organism Behavior Evolution Simulator)

 The program simulates creatures that move and interact with their environment using a genetic algorithm to evolve their behavior over time.
 The creatures' behavior is controlled by a set of genes that make up their genome.
 These genes determine the connections and weights between the creature's neurons, which in turn control its behavior.